dalguete/githooks/README.md

 For convenience, **$PATH** in your local should be adapted to enable access the exec files (bin), here delivered.

+Run `githooks --init`, and enjoy.

+See below for more command options.

 # GENERATED STRUCTURE
 By default git only handles one hook file per repo.
 With this solution, you'll be able to add any amount of hook files, that will be called sequentially.